 Loan Interest and Accounting Fees

 Almost every financial transaction involves some type of fee, and these can be classified as soft costs.
-Other soft costs in this category may include loan-generated interest, bank transaction fees, and accounting expenses; costs of accounting and timekeeping software; and fees such as construction loan commitment fees, mortgage broker fees, and permanent commitment fees.
+Other soft costs in this category may include loan-generated interest, bank transaction fees, and accounting expenses; costs of timekeeping and accounting software; and fees such as construction loan commitment fees, mortgage broker fees, and permanent commitment fees.

 Project management costs include compensation for staff required to handle all construction-related documentation and drawings as well as security and safety staff, temporary staffing, runners, and all supporting staff, even when they are not located on-site.
 This is very important if you have rates that include the cost of principals and other management staff from a company's headquarters.

 Insurance costs may encompass all required insurance for the completion of the construction project as well as fees or dues for bid bonds, payment bonds, professional liability insurance, performance bonds, and subguard policies.
 Insurance costs are based on the total project cost and may be affected by the insured's past performance.

 Advertising and Public Relations